 If you’re not concerned with being penalized by Google and are able to achieve fast load times then by all means test this out as it’s known to increase conversion rates.

-Create your first offer and create the website.
-If you’re not a web developer, I honestly recommend just hiring one to create pages that load fast.
+Create your first offer and create the website with payment functionality.
+If you’re not a web designer or developer, I honestly recommend just hiring one to create pages that load fast.
 I’d be happy to help in this department.

-If you’re looking to go it alone, learn CSS Flexbox and CSS Grid to produce beautiful, mobile responsive websites that load fast!
+If you’re looking to go it alone and you’re on a budget, learn HTML, CSS Flexbox and CSS Grid to produce beautiful, mobile responsive websites that load fast!
+You can host your static sites and landing pages for free using Netlify.com.

 Whatever option you choose, don't forget to optimize any images you use to ensure fast load times.
 I like to use this online tool called Squoosh App.